 TERM ONE: PT FRAMEWORK AND CONSOLIDATION OF FUNDAMENTALS

-The academic clinical exposures and mentorship (ACEM) provides internationally educated physical therapists with 100 hours of opportunities to integrate theory into Canadian Physical Therapy practice over the duration of the program.
-Under the supervision of a registered physiotherapist, learners collaborate with healthcare team members, further develop competence in communication and documentation and consolidate fundamental Physical Therapy assessment, analysis and treatment skills.
+The 6-week full-time unpaid clinical internship provides learners the opportunity to integrate theory into Canadian Physical Therapy practice.
+Under the supervision of a registered physiotherapist, learners collaborate with healthcare team members to further develop competence in communication and documentation and consolidate fundamental Physical Therapy assessment, analysis and treatment skills.

 TERM TWO: INTEGRATED PHYSICAL THERAPY PRACTICE

 The focus in Term Two is on further integration of clinical reasoning and practical skills, including application to specialized practice areas (paediatrics, oncology, amputation, burns, etc.) across the continuum of care.
 Learners will be challenged further to deepen their clinical reasoning skills, advance their communication, practical skills, professional behaviours and reflect on their role and responsibilities in practice as applied to case scenarios.
-Learners will complete Term Two with strategies that address exam-preparation, the job search, Professional Portfolio (as required by the College of Physiotherapists of Ontario) and with skills for lifelong reflective practice.
+Learners will complete Term Two with strategies that address exam-preparation, workplace integration, professional practice requirements and skills for lifelong reflective practice.
 All of these aspects are critical for successful entry to the Canadian workforce as a strong contributor to the healthcare team.

-The 6 week full-time unpaid clinical internship may be scheduled between October and December, provides learners the opportunity to further consolidate clinical practice skills, and refine communication and professional behaviours.
+The 6-week full-time unpaid clinical internship commences near the end of the program and provides learners the opportunity to further consolidate clinical practice skills, and refine communication and professional behaviours.
 Under the guidance of a registered physiotherapist, learners will manage a caseload and interact as a member of the healthcare team.
 Both Clinical Education opportunities are important to build a professional network and gain working experience in the Canadian workplace.